waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hallucination & Verification:** I must be vigilant against hallucinating game elements.
 I previously based my strategy on a non-existent fourth boulder, a major error that drove my strategy for a significant period.
 All strategic elements must be verified against the map data before forming a hypothesis.

 # VI.
 Tool Development & Refinement
-- **`pathfinder` Status:** The tool's core traversal logic for multi-level maps is fundamentally flawed.
-It repeatedly fails to find valid paths involving elevation changes and one-way drops, causing both direct navigation failures and incorrect solutions from tools that depend on it.
+- **`pathfinder` Status:** The tool is now functional.
+Core logic for handling elevation changes, one-way drops, and ignoring defeated trainers has been fixed.
-- **`boulder_puzzle_solver` Status:** This tool is unreliable.
-Its internal player reachability check inherited the same flawed traversal logic from the `pathfinder`, causing it to generate impossible solutions or fail to find solutions that exist.
-Fixing the core traversal logic is the highest priority.
+- **`boulder_puzzle_solver` Status:** This tool is likely still unreliable.
+Its internal player reachability check may have inherited the same flawed traversal logic from the old `pathfinder`, causing it to generate impossible solutions or fail to find solutions that exist.
+This tool requires testing and refinement.

 # VII.
-Current Hypothesis (Victory Road 1F)
+Current Plan (Victory Road 1F)
-- **Hypothesis:** Pushing the western boulder at (3, 11) onto the switch at (3, 10) is the correct solution to clear the main barrier at (10, 13).
+- **Objective:** Solve the final boulder puzzle on Victory Road 1F to open the barrier at (10, 13).
-- **Test:** Use the `boulder_puzzle_solver` to confirm a solution exists.
-If so, use the `pathfinder` to navigate to the starting position at (3, 12), then execute the single push.
+- **Plan:** After healing, use the now-functional `pathfinder` to navigate to the eastern upper platform.
+Push the boulder at (17, 13) onto the switch at (18, 14).
+This should clear the way to the ladder at (2, 2).